PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

    See [kubeadm join](/docs/reference/setup-tools/kubeadm/kubeadm-join/) for additional info.

 1. Installs a DNS server (CoreDNS) and the kube-proxy addon components via the API server.
-   In Kubernetes version 1.11 and later CoreDNS is the default DNS server.
+   In PlaidCloud version 1.11 and later CoreDNS is the default DNS server.
    Please note that although the DNS server is deployed, it will not be scheduled until CNI is installed.

    {{< warning >}}